casey0808/casey0808.github.io/index.md

 I graduated in 2016 with a master degree in Applied Geosciences.

-With passion for data science and programming, I want to combine the knowledge of earth science with data science ,and make contribution to both fields.
+With passion for data science and programming, I want to combine the knowledge of earth science with data science ,and hopefully make contribution to both fields.